 See also: Advanced System Tuning.

 This section briefly covers several common modifications an administrator may be called upon to make to user accounts.

 To access an existing user account:

 In the Navigation panel, select Users table in the Working area.: to load the

 In the table, select the user account you want to modify.
-Remember that use user account you want may not be on the first page of the Users table of there are multiple pages.
+Remember that the user account you want may not be on the first page of the Users table if there are multiple pages.
 If necessary, use the Search field to search for the user's name.

 After accessing the desired account, click thebutton in the Detail Pane of the Working Area.
 The following fields are modifiable:

 To change a user password: